abigailStev/energy_spectra/README.md

 Takes a two-dimensional cross correlation function and writes multiple energy spectra from it (per specified phase bin).
 Look at the 1-D or 2-D CCF to see which phase bins might be interesting to look at.
+Now also able to fit multiple energy spectra simultaneously!

 ## Contents